 5. Get Your Air Conditioning Checked

 Since you probably haven’t been using your air conditioner during the winter months, it could be hard to determine if it’s working properly.
 Any auto part that’s left to sit for months can deteriorate and fail the next time it’s used.
 This is especially true for AC units, which can leak refrigerant when left unused for long periods.
+This means it is time for an air conditioner check.

 Air conditioning is one of the essentials when it comes to warm weather.
 The temperature inside a car can rise to over 100 degrees in 70-degree weather.
 So, spring time can easily turn your car into a virtual oven.
 Don’t fool around with this one.
 Hire a professional, like our Kirberg automotive techs, to take a look at your air conditioning system.